derrickchwong/promo-evaluator/README.md

 ### Intro

-This repo demostrates use of events-driven architecture with GCP Pub/Sub - as the event broker, MongoDb, Spring Boot, Graalvm, and Kubernetes.
+This repo demostrates use of events-driven architecture with `GCP Pub/Sub` - as the event broker, `MongoDb`, `Spring Boot`, `Graalvm`, and `GKE`.

-This project subscript to one topic and expect to receive `OrderCreated` and `OrderCancelled` events.
-It then processes them to determine if any campaign is applicable and calculate the remaining amount to join the campaign.
+This project subscript to one topic and expect to receive `OrderCreated`, `OrderCancelled` and `OrderItemQuantityUpdated` events.
+It then processes them to determine if any campaign is applicable and calculate the remaining amount for joining the campaign.

-One of the benefits of using this approach is that the campaign calculation is decoupled from user queries, which means it can is done when there is change on order - order created or cancelled.
-(Should also add item added/removed quantity updated events in the future).
+One of the benefits of using this approach is that the campaign calculation is decoupled from user queries, which means it can be done when there is update on order - order created, cancelled or item quantity updated.
 The amounts for available campaigns are ready and always up-to-date when user query them.
-User experience is improved as well.

 ### Build and Deploy locally